Halfway across the world in an office on Union Avenue, New Jersey, there is a world map littered with coloured pins.

-Sufferers experience constant pain and symptoms can include abnormal hair growth and loss of finer motor skills – extreme cases can lead to amputation.
+Those living with the condition experience constant pain, and symptoms can include abnormal hair growth and loss of finer motor skills – extreme cases can lead to amputation.

 For Emily, it all began after she fell off a horse and broke her hand in 2012.